virginiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Occupations of both parties

-• Place of birth of the couple
+• Place of birth of the bride and groom

 • Name of the marriage officiant.

-What Types of Marriage Records are available in Virginia
+What Types of Marriage Records Are Available In Virginia?

 In Virginia, available marriage records include: